 Terms and conditions - Fellowships

-If you are a recipient of a Chevening Scholarship Award, the relevant terms and conditions can be found here.
+- If you are a recipient of a Chevening Scholarship Award, you can read the terms and conditions for scholars.

 1. Value of award

 - Payment of programme/tuition fees.

 - Economy travel to and from your country of residence by an approved route for you only.